Cameron on India trade trip amid graft scandal

 A British government source said on Friday that London had noted that Hollande had not finalised the Rafale fighter jet deal during his own trip and that London would be asking how the talks with the French were going.

-Companies travelling with Cameron include BP (BP.L), BAE Systems (BAES.L), De La Rue, Diageo, EADS UK, HSBC, JCB, Lloyd's, the London Stock Exchange (LSE.L), London Underground, Rolls-Royce (RR.L) and Standard Chartered (STAN.L).
+Companies travelling with Cameron include BP, BAE Systems, De La Rue, Diageo, EADS UK, HSBC, JCB, Lloyd's, the London Stock Exchange, London Underground, Rolls-Royce and Standard Chartered.
 He is also taking 30 small and medium-sized firms.

 COLONIAL PAST